v-zaburdaev/test/docs/README.md

 src.appendChild(this.img);
 </script>

+We recommend you use recent iOS/iPadOS/Android device for the best Virtual and Augmented Reality experience.

 ## Augmented Reality (AR) geological model of Lahendong Geothermal Reservoir on Minahasa Compartment, North Sulawesi, Indonesia

 <!-- Import the component -->